awhited/doberman/README.md

 ###Frontpage
 I've decided to extend the terminal typing feature into a functional terminal which executes psudocommands to activate styles and sections of markup.
 When all the commands are complete, you are left with the pretty website, One obstacle in this design is getting JavaScript to execute the "commands" one at a time, rather than all at once.
 The current model is written using AJAX calls to php.
 The php files can only fire one at a time, so the theory is that the all of the AJAX calls for commands will fire one after another, but be processed by the server at a much slower rate, to simulate typing and command execution n'at.
 At this point the feature is broken and having only recieved the terminal code today I'm not sure that I'll get the chance to make it work :(.

+##Hosting
+I've taken the liberty of hosting this website on my arch linux server.
+It currently resides at "http://71.112.171.46/doberman/".
+I will be converting this to a DNS Name when the website is closer to being finished.
+The web server is setup with github integration, such that whenever there is an update to the master repository of this project, they are pushed live to the server.